Arctic blast bringing coldest air of season to eastern U.S. through Tuesday

 While the core of the cold looks to stick around over the Midwest for only for a day, it’ll linger in northern New England through Wednesday.
 Then the cold will relent, but signs point to a favorable pattern for wintry weather as we head deeper into January.

-A lobe of Arctic air at high altitudes, essentially a piece of the polar vortex, looks to become established over the Upper Midwest and north central United States.
+A lobe of Arctic air at high altitudes, essentially a piece of the polar vortex, looks to become established over the Upper Midwest and north-central United States.
 That will lend itself to bringing extreme cold there and setting the stage for clashing air masses and potential snowstorms along its eastern periphery, which will brush against the Atlantic shoreline into the weekend.
 It’s still unclear whether storminess will wallop the East Coast or remain over the ocean through early next week.

-Lake-effect snows in New York State
+Lake-effect snows in New York state

-The cold air blowing lengthwise along Lakes Erie and Ontario will generate lake-effect snows thanks to the contrast between mild surface water temperatures and very chilly air above.
+The cold air blowing lengthwise along Lakes Erie and Ontario will generate lake-effect snows thanks to the contrast between mild surface water temperatures and chilly air above.
 Any moisture evaporated into the atmosphere will be transformed into snowfall in a narrow band only a few miles across, but thundersnow and snowfall rates topping 2 to 3 inches per hour are likely in this band.

-Totals of up to 2 feet are possible across New York’s Tug Hill Plateau through Tuesday morning, at which point the wind direction, which is now parallel to lines of equal air pressure between a low banked to the north and high pressure to the south and east, will change.
+Totals of up to two feet are possible across New York’s Tug Hill Plateau through Tuesday morning, at which point the wind direction, which is now parallel to lines of equal air pressure between a low banked to the north and high pressure to the south and east, will change.
 That will spell an end to lake-effect snow squalls.

 “The lake effect snow band was nearly stationary,” wrote the National Weather Service in Buffalo about the snow band emanating from Lake Ontario.
 “This lake effect snow band is producing extremely heavy snow.”
-They also warned of visibilities below a quarter mile.
+The Weather Service also warned of visibilities below a quarter-mile.

 A stormy pattern ahead